AviatrixSystems/Docs/HowTos/troubleshooting_playbook_aviatrix_s2c_end_to_end_traffic.rst

   * Steps:

+    * Send traffic with port 500 from Edge router to Aviatrix Gateway by similar Telnet command

-    * Send traffic from Edge router to Aviatrix Gateway by similar Telnet command
+    * Send traffic with port 4500 from Edge router to Aviatrix Gateway by similar Telnet command

   * If the telnet traffic fails, the real application traffic might not work properly